 Some grocery stores in the area also offer a delivery service, including Walmart and Costco.

 How does grocery delivery at Disney World work?

 This will differ slightly depending on the grocery delivery service you use, but generally it will all be similar.
 You’ll go to the site you wish to order from, choose your products, and then head to checkout where you will choose a delivery window.
 Put the order under your name (or whoever will be accepting the groceries) and then the delivery address will be the name and address of your Disney Resort Hotel.
-The package will be delivered to Bell Services (where they will keep refrigerated items cold for you) and then you pick them up (we always make sure to tip Bell Services for taking the delivery and keeping everything safe for us).
-Super easy, and super convenient!
-There is currently no fee associated with grocery delivery, so all it will cost you is a few extra dollars to tip the Cast Members.
+Due to the latest update on their third party delivery policy, you will now need to meet the delivery person face to face to collect your groceries, so make sure you pick a collection time when you’ll be at the resort so you can meet them.

 What are the best things to order from grocery delivery at Disney World?

 - Diapers and wipes: these take up a lot of space in luggage, space which is especially valuable if you’re flying.
 Pack as many as you need for the journey, and then have a larger supply delivered to your resort.

 - Formula: this is another bulky item that you can have delivered to save space.

 - Purified water: if you’re going to be making up bottles with formula and need to use purified water, it’s much easier to order it to be delivered than attempting to carry it with you and much more affordable than buying water at Disney.

 - Baby food: with all of the food options at the parks and resorts, you won’t find baby food.
 Order a few pouches to be delivered to your resort and you’re good to go.